The datasheet for the TCD1304 is at best a little cryptic, so I will try to explain it as best I can.

 The datasheet provides the following timing chart to illustrate their function:

-From this we learn the following (some points are more obvious than others):
+From the datasheet we learn the following (some points are more obvious than others):

 - The data-rate is 1/4 of fM